hapax/hapax.github.io/assets/bloch.md

 date:  2020-08-09
 ---

-**August 9, 2020.** *The Bloch sphere captures the geometry of pure states of a single quantum bit (qubit).
-Remarkably, it is equivalent to the Hopf fibration, which expresses a three-spheres as a two-sphere with circles pasted onto it.
-I give a quick proof of this result, and discuss the generalization to pure states of two and three qubits, which (with a little more work) are equivalent to Hopf's fibration of the seven- and fifteen-sphere.*
+**August 9, 2020.** *The Bloch sphere represents the geometry of single qubit states.
+Remarkably, it is equivalent to the Hopf fibration.
+I give a quick proof of this result, and discuss the generalization to pure states of two and three qubits, which (with a little more work) are equivalent to fibrations of the seven- and fifteen-sphere.*

 #### The Bloch sphere